petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ## What is single button reproducibility?

-Basically, if you can go from raw data to research article with a single command (or button, but the command line is probably more realistic), your project is single button reproducible.
+Basically, if you can go from raw data to research article with a single command (or button, but the command line is probably more realistic for now), your project is single button reproducible.
 This one command should include dependency management, e.g., installing Python or R packages.